AI Metaball Lava Lamp - Hypnotic Blob Fusion Watch colorful blobs float and merge like a real lava

 }

-Resizes the main canvas to match the new window dimensions
+Resizes the main canvas to match the browser window's new dimensions whenever it changes (e.g. the user resizes their browser or rotates their device).

 📦 Key Variables

-An offscreen graphics buffer where the metaball field is computed at lower resolution before being scaled to full screen
+Holds the offscreen p5.Graphics buffer where the metaball field is computed at a lower resolution before being scaled up to the full canvas.

 NUM_METABALLS number